 You don’t need ski pants.
 They’re huge, bulky, and expensive.
 Locals of sub-Arctic cities don’t walk around in ski pants and neither should you.
 Your long underwear will keep you plenty warm.

-Accoutrements: The Goodies that Make it All Alright
+Accessories: The Goodies that Make it All Alright

 Bring some accessories that make you really happy.
-For guys or girls, a scarf takes practically no space and individualizes almost any outfit.
+For guys or gals, a scarf takes practically no space and individualizes almost any outfit.
 Or, perhaps it’s a hat that’s not absolutely necessary but makes you feel whole.

 Don’t give up your personal identity on the road just because some traveling expert recommends all utilitarian outfits.
 You won’t look cool or be happy if you’re dressed like a hunting guide, so don’t bother.